 Make sure you check the requirements for the type of certificate you must provide.

-- be issued by an accredited certification body
+- be issued by a recognised accredited Certification Body

 - be limited to one food producer